Today’s first question is about getting started exclusively pumping and supplementing with formula in the early days, before your milk comes in.

 Can you walk around while pumping?

 It depends on your pump!
 Some pumps, like the Freestyle, have a battery pack and can by clipped on to your clothes (or put in a large pocket).
 Other pumps (like the Pump in Style) can’t be taken out of the bag they come in and therefore aren’t easy to walk around with.
+With the Willow pump, you can do pretty much anything.

 Please feel free to add any suggestions or thoughts in comments!